 Why a boarding house business is a great investment

-As mentioned, the demand for residential units will ensure that there is always someone going to enquire about a room for rent.
+The demand for residential units will ensure that someone will always enquire about a room for rent.

-1. Leasing your property allows you to receive recurring passive income from tenants who work or study near your location.
+Leasing your property allows you to receive recurring passive income from tenants who work or study nearby.

 It may be a vacant lot next to your house or an extension of your residential unit, a boarding house can be built with less investment than a fully-furnished apartment for a family to rent.

 The cost of maintenance can be minimal.

 A boarding house’s operating cost can be minimized with proper care and a regular check for safety and worthiness as a dwelling place.
-Suppose the property is properly built with quality materials, well-planned design, and employs professional-grade workers, you won’t need to spend money on fixing a leaking roof, energy waste on lack of insulation, or hazards that the electrical inspector could pinpoint.
+Suppose the property is built correctly with quality materials, a well-planned design, and employs professional-grade workers.
+In that case, you won’t need to spend money on fixing a leaking roof, energy waste, lack of insulation, or hazards the electrical inspector could pinpoint.

 You don’t need capital besides your initial investment.

-Unlike the carinderia business that needs capital money to buy ingredients to cook, nor sari-sari store that requires stock replenishing once depleted, a finished boarding house only requires one-off materials such as bed frames, showerheads, light bulbs, or airconditioning units.
-Utility costs such as electricity, gas, and water will be paid for by tenants so you’ll only need to worry about license renewal, property taxes, and ensure your unit follows the city or municipal electrical and safety regulations.
+Unlike the carinderia business that needs capital money to buy cooking ingredients or a sari-sari store that requires stock replenishment once depleted, a finished boarding house only requires one-off materials such as bed frames, showerheads, light bulbs, or airconditioning units.
+Tenants will pay for utility costs such as electricity, gas, and water.
+You’ll only need to worry about license renewal and property taxes and ensure your unit follows the city or municipal electrical and safety regulations.